SaOgaz/STScI-env/source/bash_setup.rst

    >bash -l

 This call will inherit your environment setup from your ``tcsh``.
-This means any environment variables you have setup in your ``tsch`` will get transferred over.
+This means any environment variables you have set in your ``tsch`` will get transferred over.

 .. warning::